venkateshpabbati/adk-python-community/README.md

 plugins: Reusable plugins for common agent lifecycle events.

-services: Integrations with external services, like databases (Redis, Mem0), vector stores, or APIs.
+services: Integrations with external services, like databases, vector stores, or APIs.

 tools: Standalone tools that can be used by agents.

-deployment: Scripts and configurations to help you deploy your ADK agents to various platforms (e.g., AWS, Azure).
+deployment: Scripts and configurations to help you deploy your ADK agents to various platforms.

 # We Welcome Your Contributions!
 This is a community-driven project, and we would love for you to get involved.
 Whether it's adding a new service integration, fixing a bug, or improving documentation, your contributions are welcome.